julienw/wmenu/README.md

 Version 2.0
 -------------------------------

+Disclaimer: this project is quite old and it may have problems on modern configurations.
+For example it wasn't tested at all on PHP5.

 1 - Purpose
 -----------
 A new menu system is usually developed for each site.
 But it's clearly